How to Set Up DLP in NetDocuments (Step-by-Step)

-I have decided I don’t want documents with Financial Information to be left in the NetDocuments Repository.
+Scenario: I have decided not to leave documents with Financial Information in the NetDocuments Repository.
 I am going to create a Profile Attribute called Confidential.
 When I am in a Document and edit the profile attribute confidential to say “Yes,” The Policy should be applied.

 Step 1: Create a Profile Attribute called Confidential